Proving A Dog Bite Case Under Georgia Law

 Determining The Amount of Compensation for Your Dog Bite Injuries

-Evidence used to show how the dog bite occurred can also be used to establish how much you should recover.
-We can also work with our network of highly qualified experts to analyze this evidence and arrive at a dollar figure that would fully and fairly compensate you for your losses.
+Evidence used to show how the dog bite occurred can also be used to establish how much you should recover especially where there are “aggravating” factors like the ones listed above.
+An experienced attorney will often work with highly qualified experts to analyze this evidence and arrive at a dollar figure to fairly compensate you for your losses, your injuries and your pain and emotional distress.

 Our Atlanta Dog Bite Lawyers Can Help You Prove Your Case